 5GHz WiFi not showing up on Windows 11/10

 - You might experience this due to driver issues.
-So before you do anything else, it’s suggested that you update the modem driver first.
+So before you do anything else, it’s recommended that you update the modem driver first.

 - The other possible reason is that your computer may not have 5GHz bandwidth capability.
 You can check it by following the steps below.